 The majority of undergraduate men and women enter MIT as members of the freshman class directly following completion of secondary school studies.
 MIT expects that its applicants will have enrolled in a broad, rigorous program in high school.
 Applicants should be able to read with intelligence and sensitivity and to express ideas clearly in spoken and written form.
 In mathematics, emphasis should be on mastery of fundamental principles, operations, and definitions, and on preparation for the study of calculus.
 Work in the sciences should stress basic concepts and quantitative understanding, both in the classroom and in the laboratory.
 Ideal preparation for MIT includes English (four years), history and social studies (two or more years), mathematics (four years, including a strong preparation in algebra, plane geometry, trigonometry, and calculus), sciences (four years, preferably including general science, biology, chemistry, and physics), and a foreign language.
 However, interested students whose high school program does not match this curriculum in every detail are also invited to apply.

-Applicants are encouraged to visit the Admissions website at http://mitadmissions.org/ and register for a MyMIT account, through which prospective students can apply, track their application and financial aid forms, and arrange for overnight and day visits.
+Applicants are encouraged to visit the Admissions website at http://mitadmissions.org/ and register for a MyMIT account, through which prospective students can apply, track their application and financial aid forms, and arrange for day visits.
 The application will be available online beginning in the summer of the year prior to proposed entry.
 Early Action (available to citizens and permanent residents of the United States only) has a November 1 deadline.
 Regular Action candidates must complete the application process by January 1 of the year of intended entrance.
 Completed Early Action applications will be considered in mid-December.
 At that time the committee may offer admission, deny admission, or defer the decision to Regular Action.
 Deferred applications are reconsidered without prejudice in March.
 A student who seeks early consideration in this way is free to file applications at other colleges and, if offered admission at MIT, is not required to reply to the Institute before the candidates' reply date in early May.
 There is an application fee for both Regular and Early Action which may be waived with the submission of a fee waiver request.

 Additionally, MIT participates in the QuestBridge National College Match program.
 Interested applicants should consult http://www.questbridge.org/mit-app-requirements/.